muratkeremozcan/cctdd/ch30-Appendix/combined-code-coverage.md

 Code coverage is not a be all, end all metric.
 However, we can empirically prove that practicing TDD at all levels can at the end yield a high amount of code coverage.
 We can also analyze where we may be missing coverage, or have redundant source code looking at analytics.

+## References

+This appendix is based on the blog post [Triple combined code coverage for React Apps with Jest, Cypress component and e2e tests, using Github Actions](https://dev.to/muratkeremozcan/triple-combined-code-coverage-for-react-apps-with-jest-cypress-component-and-e2e-tests-using-github-actions-1icc).
+We will be adapting it to TypeScript.

 ## Setup Cypress Component & E2e coverage

 ### Add the packages